ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

 |CodingEx| **Coding Exercise**

 Here is a complex loop.
 See if you can trace the code on paper by making a tracing table to predict what the code will do when you run it.
-Click on the this |Java visualizer| link to help you step through the code.
+Click on the this |Java visualizer| link or the Code Lens button to help you step through the code.

 .. activecode:: example_trace_loop
    :language: java

    Can you trace through this code?
 Add in output statements like ``System.out.println("var1: " + var1 + " var2: " + var2);`` before the loop and inside the loop to keep track of the variables and run.
+Click on the Code Lens button to visualize the code step by step.
    ~~~~
    public class Test
    {